 The 2024 federal budget (Budget 2024), entitled Fairness for Every Generation, was delivered by the Honourable Chrystia Freeland, Deputy Prime Minister and Minister of Finance, on April 16, 2024.

-1. The increase in the capital gains inclusion rate from 50 percent to 66.67 percent
+- Increase in the capital gains inclusion rate from 50 percent to 66.67 percent

-2. The increase to the lifetime capital gains exemption (LCGE)
+- Increase to the lifetime capital gains exemption (LCGE)

-3. Further changes to the Alternative Minimum Tax (AMT)
+- Further changes to the Alternative Minimum Tax (AMT)

-4. The introduction of the Canadian Entrepreneurs’ Incentive, and
+- Introduction of the Canadian Entrepreneurs’ Incentive, and

-5. Proposals relating to employee ownership trusts (EOTs)
+- Introduction of employee ownership trusts (EOTs)

 Capital Gains Inclusion Rate

-• current-year capital losses
+- current-year capital losses

-• capital losses of other years applied to reduce current-year capital gains, and
+- capital losses of other years applied to reduce current-year capital gains, and

 For many professionals, their net worth (except for personal assets such as a principal residence) often accrues within a corporation and not always at the personal level.
 This occurs because the corporation is an effective way to save for retirement or invest in business assets.

-If this same dollar was earned in the absence of a corporation, the professional would only have $0.465 of after-tax money to invest (assuming the highest marginal rates of tax apply).
+If this same dollar was earned in the absence of a corporation, the professional would only have $0.465 of after-tax money to invest, assuming the highest marginal rates of tax apply.
 The large difference in after-tax funds available for either corporate or personal investment plays a significant role as to why there is a preference for net worth to accrue in a corporation.

 Corporate investment portfolio (retirement savings in the form of stocks, bonds, etc.)

-If the doctor’s professional corporation sells the investment and incurs a capital gain before June 25, 2024, and pays a tax-free capital dividend and taxable dividend to the doctor, they would have $70,440 of after-tax personal dollars.
+If the doctor’s professional corporation sells the investment and incurs a capital gain before June 25, 2024 — and pays a tax-free capital dividend and taxable dividend to the doctor — they would have $70,440 of after-tax personal dollars.

 If the doctor’s professional corporation realizes the $100,000 capital gain on or after June 25, 2024, and pays a tax-free capital dividend and taxable dividend to the doctor, they would have $60,691 of after-tax personal dollars to spend.

-In short, if a capital gain was realized and the amounts were distributed via a tax-free capital dividend and a taxable dividend, the doctor would have to remove approximately $121,000 (including an extra bonus) on or after June 25, 2024, from the professional corporation to meet the after-tax targeted amount of $70,440.
+In short, if a capital gain was realized and the amounts were distributed via a tax-free capital dividend and a taxable dividend, the doctor would have to remove approximately $121,000 (including a bonus) on or after June 25, 2024, from the professional corporation to meet the after-tax targeted amount of $70,440.

 In contrast, the doctor would only need to withdraw $100,000 from the professional corporation if the current capital gains inclusion rate of 50 percent was the relevant rate when the capital gain was realized, and the dividends were paid.

-Notably, a $100,000 capital gain would result in the doctor’s professional corporation having to recognise $50,000 of adjusted aggregate investment income (AAII).
+Notably, a $100,000 capital gain would result in the doctor’s professional corporation having to recognize $50,000 of adjusted aggregate investment income (AAII).
 The same gain realized on or after June 25, 2024, would require the professional corporation to recognize $66,667 of AAII.

 AAII is significant because each dollar of AAII that exceeds $50,000 reduces the doctor’s ability to utilize the small business tax rate (11 percent in B.C.).
 Instead, it requires a corporation to pay taxes at 27 percent, which may diminish a corporation’s ability to defer taxes on future earnings.